 There are a couple of things to consider before getting a pump though: how active you are and how often you’ll use it.

-If you’re someone who would like to sit down and pump while watching a movie or while doing something that doesn’t require moving around then I suggest getting a Medela Pump in Style Advanced.
+If you’re someone who would like to sit down and pump while watching a movie or while doing something that doesn’t require moving around then I suggest getting a Medela Pump in Style Advanced (Amazon affiliate link).

 Although single pumps are cheaper, they are a huge waste of time.
 You could get twice as much milk with a double pump, and won’t risk losing any of the milk from the other breast if it starts to leak while you’re expressing.

-If you want to be able to move around freely while pumping (such as to clean the house), I highly recommend getting the Medela Freestyle Pump.
+If you want to be able to move around freely while pumping (such as to clean the house), I highly recommend getting the Medela Freestyle Pump (Amazon affiliate link).
 It’s small enough to fit into your pocket and allows you to continue doing the things you need to.

 Your free time is very limited and valuable when you have a small baby at home.
 I struggled to cook, clean, and pump milk while my daughter was napping.
 The Freestyle pump comes at a hefty price tag so maybe consider adding it to your baby registry if your family and friends won’t mind.